 MOTIVATION AND NOVELTY.
 This grant aims to enable plant biologists to infer and exploit gene networks across a wide variety of plant genomes for agronomic benefit.
-The novel features of our approach to cross-species networks include: The development of “InferNet” a machine-learning approach exploiting data-rich species to infer networks in data-poor species (Aim 1); To learn a “weighted” network in a data-rich model species using data from “target” (e.g. crops), to species, and test candidate genes (e.g. network hubs) in a rapid “Network walking” assay, with cross-validation of promising candiates in crops (Aim 2); The development of an “X-Net” pipeline, to enable on-the-fly construction of gene networks - including multinetworks (e.g multiple edge-types)- for (i) any single species using inferred and/or real interaction data and (ii) networks across multiple plant species.
+The novel features of our approach to cross-species networks include: The development of “InferNet” a machine-learning approach exploiting data-rich species to infer networks in data-poor species (Aim 1); To learn a “weighted” network in a data-rich model species using data from “target” (e.g. crops) species, and test candidate genes (e.g. network hubs) in a rapid “Network walking” assay, with cross-validation of promising candiates in crops (Aim 2); The development of an “X-Net” pipeline, to enable on-the-fly construction of gene networks - including multinetworks (e.g multiple edge-types)- for (i) any single species using inferred and/or real interaction data and (ii) networks across multiple plant species.
 “X-Net” will empower biologists to generate and evaluate the significance of network hubs and modules across plant species, to enhance gene discovery and translational research.

 RELEVANCE OF THE PRESENT PROPOSALS TO THE STATED GOALS OF THE PGRP